Published June 13, 2019|3 min read

 Much of the work to file a successful claim comes before disaster strikes.
 Create an inventory to document the condition of your home and establish the value of the structure and your possessions.

-"The better documentation you have on everything, the better [the claim] will turn out," Faschi said.
+"The better documentation you have on everything, the better will turn out," Faschi said.

 You should also try to prevent damage ahead of time, he said.
 Tying down loose property in your yard and installing storm shutters can not only protect your home, but keep you and your family safe as well.
 The Red Cross has a guide on how to prepare for tornadoes.